2–6 July 2015

-Spectacular scenery will form the backdrop to our search for the endemic Zino’s Petrel, Trocaz Pigeon and Madeiran Firecrest plus Plain Swift, Berthelot’s Pipit and Island Canary as well as Fea’s and Bulwer’s Petrels, Barolo Shearwater and Madeiran Storm-petrel at sea.
-The post-tour extension’s three long boat-trips offer further opportunities to see seabirds, which may now include White-faced Storm-petrel.
+Spectacular scenery will form the backdrop to our search for the endemic Zino’s Petrel, Trocaz Pigeon and Madeiran Firecrest plus Plain Swift, Island Canary and Berthelot’s Pipit as well as Fea’s and Bulwer’s Petrels, Barlo Shearwater and Madeiran Storm-petrel at sea.
+The post-tour extension’s three long boat-trips offer further opportunities to see seabirds, which might now include White-faced Storm-petrel.

 Day 1 Flight from London to Funchal and transfer to our four-star hotel near the beach at Machico, where we will stay throughout the tour.
 After dinner we will head for Pico doAreeiro.
 In the dark it will take about half an hour to trek in mountainous terrain to a spotclose to the breeding area of Zino’s Petrel.
 This very special bird was thought to be extinct until its rediscovery in 1969.
 It was formerly considered to be a subspecies of Fea’s Petrel but now has full species status, with an estimated 80 breeding pairs and a total population of only 400 individuals.
 We will sit quietly to listen for the calls of Zino’s Petrels; if the weather conditions are favourable we should be able to observe the silhouettes of some of the birds.